Health and Social Care Act 2012: Opposition groups

 Jeremy Hunt was appointed Health Secretary in a cabinet reshuffle on 4 September 2012, succeeding Lansley.
 He had previously co-authored a book calling for the NHS to be dismantled and replaced with a system of personal health accounts.
-The deputy chairman of the British Medical Association, Dr Kailash Chand, said "Jeremy Hunt is new Health Secretary – disaster in the NHS carries on.
+The deputy chairman of the British Medical Association, Kailash Chand, said "Jeremy Hunt is new Health Secretary – disaster in the NHS carries on.
 I fear a more toxic right winger to follow the privatisation agenda."

 On 9 October 2011, a protest organised by UK Uncut took place on Westminster Bridge. an estimated 2,000 health workers and activists attended the protest.

 On 5 March 2012, the campaign group 38 Degrees erected 130 billboards in the centre of London with the aim of persuading David Cameron to abandon the bill.

 On 25 September 2013 Labour's shadow health secretary Andy Burnham promised that the party would repeal the Health and Social Care Act in "the first Queen's Speech" if elected.

-Effect of the act
+Effects of the act

 In January 2015, Chris Ham and others from the King's Fund produced a review of the government's health reforms.
 Their conclusions as far as the act was concerned were that: